Skip to content

 Collection Access

-// Extension with its own collections + read access to everything else
+// Extension with its own scaffolded collection + reads anything else in the space

 "collections": {